ExxistanceDC/Cyber-Doll-English-Translation/README.md

 Once again, we have translator extraordinaire **wiredcrackpot** to thank for volunteering to translate the game.

-To make game playable entirely in English, the following changes have been implemented:
+To make the game entirely playable in English, the following changes have been implemented:

 - Full game dialogue translation alongside implementation of single byte encoding with new 8 x 16 monospaced font
 - Translated UI elements